The Americans season 1: Conception

 The Americans was created by Joe Weisberg, a former CIA officer.
-Despite its spy setting, Weisberg set out to tell the story about a marriage.
+Despite setting the story in the world of espionage, Weisberg set out to tell the story about a marriage.
 "The Americans is at its core a marriage story.
 International relations is just an allegory for the human relations.
 Sometimes, when you're struggling in your marriage or with your kid, it feels like life or death.
 For Philip and Elizabeth, it often is."
-Executive producer Joel Fields described the series as working different levels of reality: the fictional world of the marriage between Philip and Elizabeth, and the real world involving the characters' experiences during the Cold War.
+Executive producer Joel Fields described the series as working different levels of reality: the fictional marriage between Philip and Elizabeth, and the real-world experiences of the Cold War.

-Working at the CIA, which Weisberg later described as a mistake, has helped him develop several storylines in the series, basing some plot lines on real-life stories, and integrating several things he learned in his training, such as dead drops and communication protocols.
-Weisberg was fascinated by stories he had heard from agents who served abroad as spies, while raising their families.
+Weisberg described working at the CIA as a mistake, but indicated it helped him develop several storylines in the series, basing some plot lines on real-life stories, and integrating several things he learned in his training, such as communication protocols and the use of dead drops.
+Weisberg was fascinated by stories he had heard from spies who had served abroad while raising their families.
 He was interested in bringing that concept to television, with the idea of a family of spies, rather than just one person.
-Weisberg also said how the CIA inadvertently gave him the idea for creating a series around spies, explaining, "While I was taking the polygraph exam to get in, they asked the question, 'Are you joining the CIA in order to gain experience about the intelligence community so that you can write about it later – which had never occurred to me.
+Weisberg also said that the CIA inadvertently gave him the idea for creating a series around spies, explaining, "While I was taking the polygraph exam to get in, they asked the question, 'Are you joining the CIA in order to gain experience about the intelligence community so that you can write about it later' – which had never occurred to me.
 I was totally joining the CIA because I wanted to be a spy.
 But the second they asked that question…then I thought, 'Now I'm going to fail the test.'"

 Weisberg was partially influenced by the events of the Illegals Program to write a pilot script for the series.
 His research material included notes on the KGB's Cold War left by Vasili Mitrokhin and conversations with some of his former colleagues at the CIA.
 He stated that, unlike the circumstances involving the 2010 Russian spy ring, he had opted to set the story in the early 1980s because "a modern day [setting] didn't seem like a good idea", adding, "People were both shocked and simultaneously shrugged at the [2010] scandal because it didn't seem like we were really enemies with Russia anymore.
 An obvious way to remedy that for television was to stick it back in the Cold War.
 At first, the '70s appealed to me just because I loved the hair and the music.
 But can you think of a better time than the '80s with Ronald Reagan yelling about the evil empire?"